bassam-alomari/bassam-alomari/README.md

 ## 📌 Featured Projects

-### 🔐 RSA Encryption from Scratch
-Implementation of the RSA algorithm (key generation, encryption, decryption) built while studying cryptography — no external crypto libraries used.
-`[repo link]`

-### 🧩 C++ IPC Mini-System
-A systems programming project using pipes and fork() to run parallel computations between parent and child processes.
-`[repo link]`

 ### 🐍 Python-Learning
 Short description of what it does and what you learned building it.
 `https://github.com/bassam-alomari/python-learning`